-Program Resources: These include online journals, government documents, research institute reports, and Internet-based white papers, surveys, statistics, and similar information resources.
+The Information Resources for each program includes textbooks, online journals, government documents, research institute reports, Internet-based technical documents, surveys, statistics, and software simulation among others.

-Online Books: The collection of online books includes more than 23,000 titles.
-Students and faculty may search the collection, view important resources, and highlight and print pertinent sections.
-They may also make notations for research purposes and create bookshelves of volumes necessary for current projects.
+The online book collection includes more than 30,000 titles.
+Students and faculty can search the collection, view essential resources, highlight and print relevant sections.
+They can also annotate for research purposes and create bookshelves with book titles as needed for projects.